Campus services are now being offered remotely, online and over the phone. All summer session classes are being offered online or remotely.

 Student Advocacy Resource Center

-Beginning Monday, March 23, the Student Advocacy and Resource Center will offer exclusively remote/telehealth services.
+The Student Advocacy and Resource Center is offering remote/telehealth services.
 We will not have staff in our physical office space on a regular basis, but will continue to offer services via phone, email, and/or video chat (Zoom) options during regular business hours (9 a.m.-4 p.m., Monday-Friday) and after-hours support through our 24-hour support line 406-243-6559.

 For scheduling services, contact the SARC main office at 406-243-4429.
 Students who have an upcoming in-person appointment scheduled in our office with a SARC advocate/clinician should call 406-243-4429 office to set up a telehealth appointment.